Why I Ride

 What outcomes are forgone by following the path of war?

 What can be gained by peaceful initiatives?

 International cooperation, the hallmark of peace, is necessarily part of the solution.
 We cannot wage war or threaten to do so and at the same time expect to receive the assistance we need to reverse the level of atmospheric greenhouse gases.

 We can chose leaders that have a track record for constructive action.

 We have to demand of our leaders that they abandon acting like 19th-century imperialists, militarily dominating others for their resources.
 It doesn’t add to our security and in fact it puts us in greater jeopardy.
 And it is completely unnecessary in a global economy.
 We need to end war as it is the antithesis of the peaceful cooperation we need.
 Climate change is the real threat to our security.
 Environmentalists need to assert that there exists no military path to climate security.

-Soon I will have a campaign website.
+I have a campaign website, DanMonteForAssembly2018.org.